 Gabrielle obtained a Master of Biomedical Science from Monash University, while based at Melbourne’s Baker Heart & Diabetes Institute.
 She has since worked on an early phase vaccine clinical trial in her role at Murdoch Children’s Research Institute and in medical device research and development within industry.

-Gabrielle joined MASC Trials in 2020 as a Clinical Research Associate and in this time has worked closely with investigators and dedicated trial staff at institutions and organisations across Australia to ensure our ground-breaking trials are a success – something she finds immensely rewarding.
-Gabrielle has worked on several trials focused on detection of melanoma (IMAGE and SMARTI) and the early phase immunotherapy trial CHARLI.
+Gabrielle joined MASC Trials in 2020 as a Clinical Research Associate and soon after was appointed Research Manager.
+She was promoted to Chief Executive Officer in early 2022.
+Throughout her time with MASC Trials she has worked closely with investigators and dedicated trial staff at institutions and organisations across Australia to ensure our ground-breaking trials are a success – something she finds immensely rewarding.

 “Melanoma and skin cancer are truly terrible things; and sadly, too many people have firsthand experience of that.
-It’s inspiring to work with so many passionate, gifted people on these trials, which are helping to make a difference to the lives of so many.”
+It’s inspiring to work with so many passionate, gifted people on these trials, which are helping to make a difference to the lives of so many,” she said

 “A lot of what I do comes back to people; managing our team, and working closely with investigators, nurses, surgeons and other key stakeholders.
-With so many moving parts, having the operational structure in place to foster and nurture productive collaboration is integral, and I’m pleased to call upon my many years’ experience in the world of trials to do so.”
+With so many moving parts, having the operational structure in place to foster and nurture productive collaboration is integral, and I’m pleased to call upon my many years’ experience in the world of trials to do so,” she added.